 We know exactly what you’re thinking, who documented so many toilet visits that there was a decided 7 overall forms for humans to excrete?
 Well, it was in fact a gentleman by the name of Ken Heaton, from the University of Bristol.
 With the help of 66 willing poopers who ate special marker pellets and kept a diary about their bowel movements.
 This included:

 and… weight.
 Yep.
-So thank you to all those 66 volunteers from the university of bristol in 1997 and thank you, Ken Heaton, because we now have a gauge for our bowel movements.
+So thank you to all those 66 volunteers from the university of bristol in 1997 and thank you, Ken Heaton, because we now have a gauge for our bowel movements via the bristol stool chart.
 Anyway…